kanbanize/eve/README.md

 ## Installation

-There are 3 ways to install Eve CSS.
+There are 3 ways to install Eve.
 You can either install it via package managers, CDN, or manually.

 ### NPM